The Bankrate promise

 How does debt consolidation work?

-No matter which type of loan you choose, the process is largely the same.
-You’ll start by comparing interest rates among a few lenders to see which one offers you the best deal, and you’ll apply for enough money to cover your existing debts.
+The process is largely the same regardless of the type of loan you choose.
+You’ll start by comparing interest rates among a few lenders to see which offers you the best deal, and you’ll apply for enough money to cover your existing debts.
 Once you receive your loan funds, you’ll pay off your debt and begin making payments on your new loan.

 Does debt consolidation hurt your credit?

-However, making the choice to consolidate your debt into one manageable payment will improve your credit score over the long term.
+Despite the potentially negative impacts of debt consolidation, this debt management approach can improve your credit score over the long term.
 Payment history is 35 percent of your credit score, so making on-time payments will increase your score.
-If you only have revolving credit like credit cards, adding in a personal loan for debt consolidation can improve your credit mix and also boost your score.
+If you only have revolving credit like credit cards, adding a personal loan for debt consolidation can improve your credit mix and boost your score.

 When it makes sense to consolidate your debt